BlockstreamResearch/bip-frost-dkg/README.md

 As a result, our protocol is ready to use and does not rely on any setup assumption except that participants have verified each other's identities keys out of band.

-Minimal tailored solution: we encrypt exactly what's necessary, and we use broadcast only once and afterwards.
+Minimal tailored solution: we encrypt exactly what's necessary, and we use authenticated broadcast only once and afterwards.

+### Seamless Backup

+### Getting rid of communication assumptions

+### No Robustness
+Robustness is an anti-feature

 ### Distributed Key Generation (DKG)